Airbus Helicopters H160: Development

 Airbus Helicopters H160 mockup at the 2015 Dubai Airshow.

 The Airbus Helicopters H160 was first revealed to the public in 2011, at which point it was referred to by company representatives by the designation X4—a designation which implied it to be a follow-on from the Eurocopter X3, a high-speed hybrid helicopter technology demonstrator.
 Speaking in early 2011, Eurocopter (later renamed as Airbus Helicopters) chief Lutz Bertling declared that the X4 would be a "game changer", contrasting significance of the innovations it would feature with Airbus' development of fly-by-wire controls.
 Early features alluded to include Blue Edge active tracking rotor blades, advanced pilot assistance functionality, and reduced vibration to "near-jet" levels of smoothness.
 The X4 was also described as having a "radically different" cockpit, Bertling stating that "The cockpit as we know it today will not be there".
 It was also announced that the X4 would be introduced in two stages: an interim model in 2017 with some of the advanced features absent, and a more advanced model following in 2020.

 The development program for the X4 cost €1 billion ($1.12 billion).
 Cutting-edge features, including proposed highly advanced control systems, were toned down or eliminated as too risky or costly.
 On 3 March 2015, the X4 was formally unveiled under the H160 designation.
 It has been marketed as a successor to the company's existing Eurocopter AS365 Dauphin and competes with the AgustaWestland AW139, Sikorsky S-76, and Bell 412; Guillaume Faury, Airbus Helicopters Chief Executive, referred to the H160 as being "the AW139 killer".
-The H160 began Airbus Helicopter's re-branded naming convention; starting 1 January 2016, helicopters in the same range shall bear the 'H' designation, resembling how Airbus names their commercial aircraft.
+The H160 began Airbus Helicopters' re-branded naming convention; starting 1 January 2016, helicopters in the same range shall bear the 'H' designation, resembling how Airbus names their commercial aircraft.

 A design emphasis was placed on using Airbus' production and support techniques as used for advanced fixed-wing aircraft such as the Airbus A350 passenger jet; accordingly, a pair of test rigs were built to separately test the dynamic and system elements respectively to speed up the design process.
 On 29 May 2015, the first H160 prototype was unveiled at Airbus Helicopters' Marignane facility in France.